bcaldwell19/Crowdfunding-ETL/README.md

 ## Deliverable 2: Transform and Clean Data

-The transfor and clean step was also done using Python and the PANDAS library utilizing Jupyter Notebook.
+The transfer and clean step was also done using Python and the PANDAS library utilizing Jupyter Notebook.

 ## Deliverable 3: Create an ERD and a Table Schema and Load the Data

-The ERD was created using QuickDBD, and then a Table schema was created from the export that was created.
+The ERD was created using QuickDBD, and then a Table schema was created from the export.
 The final step was to load the data into PGadmin using postgreSQL.

 ## Deliverable 4: SQL Analysis